 Louis will be greatly missed by his surviving family: brother, William Rosa; son, Louis A. Ruiz Jr.; daughters, Linda Ruiz McCall and Rose Ruiz Manning; granddaughters Jacqueline Marcella McCall, Angelina Michelle McCall, Alexandra Louise McCall, and Susan Groeneveld; grandson Robert Louis Ruiz; and great-grandchildren Stephen Paulsen, Kaiden Paulsen, Sophia Isabel Ruiz, Dominic Louis Ruiz, Lillian Louise Johnson, and Antonio Lee Ruiz; many nieces, nephews, and cousins; and his pug Rusty.

 The family would like to give special thanks to Father Tom Chamberlain, Dr. Stephen Walker and caregivers; Linda Gongora, Manuela Rivera, and Olivia Katsoulas.
 In lieu of flowers, charitable contributions to Our Lady of Guadalupe Church in Temple, Texas, would be appreciated.

-To send flowers to Louis Antonio Ruiz Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Louis Antonio Ruiz Sr., please visit our floral store.